Orina/CodePathPrep/README.md

 Find the kth smallest element in an unsorted array of non-negative integers.

 Solution:
-Idea: As we can't modify the array, we can't do any sorting with it Therefore we will use an additional space - heap of size k
+Idea: As we can't modify the array, we can't do any sorting with it.
+Therefore we will use an additional data structure - max-heap of size k

   1. Create an empty heap and add first k-elements to it.
   2. Traverse through the array from a[k]...a[n-1]